randomglitchx/.LRS/README.md

 All rights reserved.
 ```

 This ensures that no matter how far LRS spreads through adaptive versioning, **Glitchx always gets credited as the original discoverer**.
-Every falsification attempt, every absorbed contradiction, every recursive troll - it all traces back to you.

 See the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause) for full details.